lzim/mtl/red/part1/part1_learner/mtl_red_part_1_see.md

 ## *MTL* Data UI

 ### 1. Open an internet browser window.
 Go to mtl.how/data.
-- In the left-hand navigation pane, select your consortium and VISN.
+- In the left-hand navigation, click one of the four consortia tabs to locate your VISN.
 - Click on the "Clinic Selections" tab.

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_3.0/data_ui_landing_page.gif?raw=true)](#DontLink)